 "You wouldn't, eh?"

 Maura jumped when the black man used his gun to nudge the shutters open wide enough to look inside himself.
 Catching sight of the refined-looking woman, he whistled and said, "Look here, Jake!
-Seems this fella's carrying some precious cargo!"
+Seems this fella's carrying some precious cargo."

 "Driver," he called out, his voice a combination of whiskey, honey, and thick black cigars.
-"Where exactly you headed?"
+"Where you headed?"

 "Five, six years?" the other guessed.

 For a few moments, Jake just sat there, idly stroking his horse's mane.
-It could have been that he was doing some serious pondering, but Maura was just as willing to believe that he was trying to instill even more anxiety in her and Crowe.
+It could have been that he was doing some serious pondering, but Maura was just as willing to believe that he was trying to instill more anxiety in her and Crowe.
 Finally, Jake nodded over at his partner and said, "Get up on top of there with our driver."
-Addressing Crowe, he said, "You sir are going to have the honor of escorting Jake Wyatt to Hollow Creek."
+Addressing Crowe, he said, "You sir are going to have the privilege of escorting Jake Wyatt to Hollow Creek."
 He winked at Maura.
 "I'll join the lady down here."

 "S-sorry," Maura stammered.

 Jake shrugged.
 "Don't mind me, I ain't gonna give you no trouble.
 In fact, I think I might try and get a little shut-eye if you'd be so kind as to wake me once we get to town."
-He folded his arms and sunk a little lower down into the seat, closing his eyes.
+He folded his arms and sank a little lower down into the seat, closing his eyes.

-About forty minutes later, something intensely curious happened.
-Jake unconsciously rubbed his nose, and in so doing, slightly dislodged his mustache.
+About forty minutes later, something curious happened.
+Jake rubbed his nose, and in so doing, slightly dislodged his mustache.
 Maura frowned and tried to look closer.
 She was so perplexed that she wasn't even startled when Jake suddenly opened his eyes and stared right at her.